michel-iwaniec/OverlayPal/README.md

 The grid of the background means that shifting pixel art horizontally / vertically by 1-15 pixels can significantly affect the color count of each cell, and make a conversion possible / not possible.

 OverlayPal provides settings to do this shift on a loaded image, as well as a button to auto-detect (in truth just guess) the optimal settings.

+### Size mode

+OverlayPal allows you to globally choose the sizes of sprites as well as background grid cells.

+1. Sprites can be 8x16 or 8x8.
+8x16 generally requires fewer sprites, while 8x8 sprites may have more success with converting images due to finer palette selection.
+2. Backgrounds can use 16x16 or 8x8 palette grid cells.
+16x16 is the usual hardware limit on the NES, while 8x8 requires additional hardware such as the MMC5 mapper.

 ### Show/hide palette colors